Těrlicko: Economy

-After the dam was built, Těrlicko gradually became a centre of tourism.
+After the reservoir was built, Těrlicko gradually became a centre of tourism.
 Public beaches, recreational facilities and private cottages have been set up here.

+Transport

+The I/11 road (the section from Havířov to Český Těšín) passes through the municipality.

 Sport

-The dam is a popular spot for water sports.
+The reservoir is a popular spot for water sports.

 Sights

 There was a wooden Catholic church in the municipality.
-In 1769–1772 it was replaced by a new brick Baroque church consecrated to the Holy Trinity, but this church was demolished in 1962 during the dam's construction.
+In 1769–1772 it was replaced by a new brick Baroque church consecrated to the Holy Trinity, but this church was demolished in 1962 during the reservoir's construction.
 The Church of Saint Lawrence was built on Kostelec Hill in 1889–1891.
 After the old church was demolished, it became a parish church.
 The entrance to the church is decorated with two statues of the apostles from the second half of the 19th century.
 The church has part of the valuable Baroque inventory from the flooded church, especially Baroque paintings and a number of sculptures from the mid-18th century.
 The most remarkable is the painting of St. Lawrence from 1659 and baroque paintings of the Crucifixion and Holy Trinity.

 The Lutheran church was built in 1967.
 The tower was added in 1997.

 Larisch's manor is a former aristocratic residence from the early 19th century, built in the Empire style.
 Today it is privately owned and used for recreational purposes.

 The tavern Jaškovská krčma is the oldest pub in Silesia and one of the oldest in the Czech Republic.
 The first mention of the pub is from 1268.
 Originally it was a refuge for robbers, there was a secret passage in the cellar that was used to escape from enemies.
 Later it was fortified and equipped with a permanent guard, which took care of the safety of passengers on the road and collected tolls.
 The building was damaged by a fire in 1682, but was rebuilt nine years after the fire into its current form.
 Today it still serves as a hotel and restaurant.
 The interior is decorated with frescoes.

 Monument to the Pilots (Żwirkowisko) is a monument to Polish aviators Stanisław Wigura and Franciszek Żwirko, winners of the most prestigious aviation competition in Europe, who died here in a tragic plane crash on 11 September 1932.
 The monument is in the form of a life-size pilot, who holds a twig of victory and leans on the propeller of a plane.
 An educational trail leads to the monument.